Can you improve capacity by 98% without hiring a single person? This article explores how…

 This incorrect belief leads ‘resource’ managers* to focus on increasing utilisation and hiring more staff.
 This is the exact opposite of what is really needed to increase the amount of value needed.
 Following this path makes organisations weaker, less effective, more costly, and less competitive.

 The reason managers think this to be true, is an incorrect belief that the problems in software development are merely complicated and not complex.
 The different is explained in my post on Cynefin.
-This leads to the incorrect belief that the relationship between capacity and number of staff multiplied by utilisation is linear.
+This leads to the incorrect belief that the relationship between capacity and number of staff ,multiplied by utilisation is linear.
 It is not.
 And what’s worse, it is an inverse relationship.

 To understand the real relationship between capacity, utilisation and the value created, is absolutely key in understanding how to scale software development and really increase the amount of value produced.
 (Which is what we are trying to do with large Agile adoptions).

-The hidden factor not being considered is the queue time between people and teams and the co-ordination and alignment across teams.
+The hidden factor (not being considered) is the queue time between people and teams and the coordination and alignment across teams.
 Queues are all the places where unfinished, (and by Agile definition; un-valuable work), hides in your organisation.
 In this article, we are much more interested in the queue time between teams and chaos that this causes.

 Queues between teams are made visible when every team has its own backlog.
-Whilst this a scaling Agile anti-pattern, it will serve as a way to highlight why queues are so important in overall capacity capability of the organisation.
+Whilst this is a scaling Agile anti-pattern, it will serve as a way to highlight why queues are so important in the overall capacity capability of the organisation.